-The NMSU Alumni Association is honored to recognize each semester’s ring recipients with a vital campus tradition of the Official Class Ring Ceremony, held on the Wednesday before Commencement every semester.
+The NMSU Alumni Association is honored to recognize each semester’s ring recipients with the beloved campus tradition of the Class Ring Ceremony, held the Wednesday before commencement.

-The rings begin their journey to the ceremony with a visit to the top of Aggie Memorial Tower before the event.
-Pistol Pete delivers an emblematic display on horseback to start the ceremony.
-Each ring is attached to a chile ristra, a wonderful tradition started by alumna Jo Lytle ’83 with the Hatch Chile Express.
-Recipients take a photo with the NMSU Chancellor and/or President, and Pistol Pete to commemorate the occasion.
+The rings are delivered by Pistol Pete, who carries them inside a special wooden chest built for the occasion.
+Each ring is attached to a chile ristra, a wonderful tradition started by alumna Jo Lytle ’83 with Hatch Chile Express.
+The brief ceremony includes remarks from university officials and the presentation of the rings.
+Recipients can take a photo with interim NMSU Chancellor Jay Gogue and Pistol Pete to commemorate the occasion.

 The Official Class ring is reserved exclusively for junior and senior students in good standing, as well as all graduates of NMSU.
 While the campus will surely develop and change, the icons, the statues, the traditions and the Official Ring will not.
 The Official Ring serves as an honorable symbol for all past and future graduates, forming a common bond between NMSU alumni and the institution that played a key role in forming their future.Get Your Ring Here